Here’s where the problem lies

 Behind the scenes

 We pride ourselves on making software obvious.
 That involves building thoughtfully and doing all the heavy lifting so that, for our users, using Pause is a breeze.
-Here’s a glimpse at the principles that guided us and how we made the Unlimited Leaves Policy feature a no-brainer.
+Here’s a glimpse at why we did what we did to make the Slack Integration feature a no-brainer.